epam/eco-schema-catalog/commons/README.md

 # Eco Schema Catalog Commons

-It's a lightweight Java library, contains common models, utilities, extended versions of Schema Registry client, SerDe's, etc.
+Eco Schema Catalog Commons is a lightweight Java library that contains common models, utilities, extended versions of Schema Registry client, SerDe's, and other.

 The library can be obtained from the Maven by adding the following dependency in the pom.xml: